twrackers/MyDocuments/README.md

 Just like the name implies.

 So far I have:
-## Installation_to_Arduino.md
+## Install\_Arduino\_Libraries.md
 * format: Markdown
-* description: This document provides instructions for installing _-library_ or _-sketches_ repositories in my GitHub into a user's Arduino IDE files.
+* description: This document provides instructions for installing _-library_ repositories in my GitHub into a user's Arduino IDE files.

-## Installation_to_Arduino.html
+## Install\_Arduino\_Sketches.md
-* format: HTML
+* format: Markdown
-* description: HTML export of the above file.
-Not really human-readable when viewed from GitHub, but once downloaded to your system it can be viewed and printed from a browser.
+* description: This document provides instructions for installing _-sketches_ repositories in my GitHub into a user's Arduino IDE files.

 ## arduinos_multitask.pdf
 * format: PDF